JDLeongomez/JDL_website/content/en/shiny/PowerSimulate/index.md

 add_badge: false
 ---

-[PowerSimulate](https://shiny.jdl-svr.lat/PowerSimulate/) es una colección de aplicaciones R Shiny compactas diseñadas para llevar a cabo análisis de poder estadístico basados en simulación.
+[PowerSimulate](https://shiny.jdl-svr.lat/PowerSimulate/) is a collection of compact R Shiny applications designed to perform simulation-based statistical power analysis.

 Although there are more straightforward tools for power analysis in simple tests such as correlations, t-tests and ANOVA, these applications are based exclusively on simulations.
 They serve as an educational tool to demonstrate the concept of statistical power, but also as a platform to show the importance of simulation-based power analysis for more complex designs.